MartinSGL/pokedex/README.md

 # Pokedex App

-TThis is a mobile app built over the course of Udemy React Native - Fernando Herrera.
+This is a mobile app built over the course of Udemy React Native - Fernando Herrera.
 This works as a guide on how to consume an API with different requests, and how to use it efficiently in order that when a component it's unmounted you don't have to look for its information (see PokemonCard component), It was also a debouncer developed so when you are searching for a pokemon you don't have to make request every time a key is typed.
 \
 \
 ![****](/screen-app.png)